 Breast reduction surgery removes extra breast tissue, fat, and skin and can significantly improve your quality of life by relieving pain and creating a more ideally proportioned figure.
-In addition to reducing the size of your breasts, your Restore SD surgeon will reshape and reposition your breasts so that any sagging (ptosis) that is a result of large heavy breasts is corrected.
-The goal of breast reduction surgery is to create natural looking, youthful, and proportionate breasts that allow you to dramatically improve your quality of life.
+In addition to reducing the size of your breasts, Dr. Gallus will reshape and reposition your breasts so that any sagging (ptosis) that is a result of large heavy breasts is corrected.
+The goal of breast reduction surgery is to create natural-looking, youthful, and proportionate breasts that allow you to dramatically improve your quality of life.
 Many women who undergo breast reduction surgery can’t believe that they didn’t do it years earlier!
 It is one of the many breast enhancement procedures offered at Restore SD Plastic Surgery.

 The Best Candidates

 - Have large breasts that are not proportionate to your frame

 - Struggle to find clothes that fit properly and are flattering

 - Have persistent bra strap grooving and have trouble finding a bra that fits and supports you